 An example of a list:

-The CAS Registry Number Database CRC Handbook of Chemistry and Physics, Merck Index, and Reaxys all require that Hill Order is used when searching by molecular formula.
+The CAS Registry Number Database CRC Handbook of Chemistry and Physics, and the Merck Index require that Hill Order is used when searching by molecular formula.

 You can also search compounds by their Reaxys Registry Numbers (also referred to as RX-RNs).
 But unlike CAS numbers, these numbers do not refer to biomolecules like enzymes or commercial mixtures.
 These numbers can be used in both Reaxys and Scifinder.